Fairness Challenge Pilot Project

 PILOT COURTS

-Four jurisdictions were selected through a national solicitation to participate as pilot courts in this project.
-Participation will include regular engagement and local court user feedback.
+Four jurisdictions were selected through a national solicitation, with 26 judicial officers opting in, to participate as pilot courts in this project.
+Participation included 6 months of training for participating judicial officers and real-time litigant feedback about their perceptions of fairness.

 • King County Superior Court (WA)